 Medicare Part C, also more commonly known as Medicare Advantage, is a bundled “all-in-one” alternative way to receive Medicare coverage.

-In 2022, slightly more than one-third (26 million people) of all Medicare beneficiaries in the U.S. were enrolled in Medicare Advantage plans.
+In 2023, 51% (or around 31 million people) of all Medicare beneficiaries in the U.S. are enrolled in a Medicare Advantage plan.
 It is also quickly becoming a popular choice with around 2 out of 3 new enrollees picking Medicare Advantage to receive their Medicare coverage.
-The Congressional Budget Office (CBO) projects that Medicare Advantage enrollment will continue to grow over the next decade, with plans covering an estimated 51% of beneficiaries by 2030.

 Medicare Advantage plans are provided by private health insurance companies that are approved by Centers for Medicare and Medicaid Services (CMS), the federal government organization tasked with overseeing Medicare, to deliver Medicare to consumers.